 I didn’t expect Swoole to overtake NGINX, but it actually did!
 Node was outdistanced.
-Raw power of this extension is really impressive, but it fades away with more work being done in the request.
+The raw power of this extension is really impressive, but it fades away with more work being done in the request.

-Websocket Server using Swoole
+WebSocket Server using Swoole

-Looks similar to HTTP server example.
+Looks similar to the HTTP server example, doesn’t it?

-Websockets connected to the server are identified by the unique ID that increments with each of the new websockets.
+Websockets connected to the server are identified by the unique ID that increments with each of the new WebSockets.

 Problems encountered whilst using Swoole

-no real HTTPS support in HTTP server,
+- no real HTTPS support in the HTTP server,

-no support for global variables in scripts.
+- no support for global variables in scripts.

-One would expect the response would return 0, then 1, 2, 3 and so on, but instead it always returns 0.
+One would expect the response would return 0, then 1, 2, 3, and so on, but instead it always returns 0.

-I reached to the Swoole authors to check if it’s a bug, but it isn’t.
-In order to get the behaviour we expect, we can set
+I reached out to the Swoole authors to check if it’s a bug, but it isn’t.
+In order to get the behavior we expect, we can set